How simple can a literary form be while still managing to say something beautiful and interesting? Very simple. Consider the following two examples:

-Haiku developed in Japan as the opening part of a larger poem at about the same time Shakespeare was writing his sonnets.
+Haiku developed in Japan as an opening part of a larger poem at about the same time Shakespeare was writing his sonnets.
 The custom dictated that it be seventeen syllables and it should mention a so-called ‘season word’ as part of establishing the time of the year in which the poem is taking place.

-When you think about it, it is not unlike if Will decided that he likes his closing couplets so well that he would devote his energy to writing just those – two lines of iambic pentameter and that’s it:
+When you think about it, it is not unlike if Will Shakespeare decided that he likes his closing couplets so well that he would devote his energy to writing just those – two lines of iambic pentameter and that’s it:

 So long as men can breathe or eyes can see,

 So long lives this and this gives life to thee.

 Except, of course, Shakespeare would write something better than my cruel attempt which chopped off his premise – your beauty will be immortal.2 It would have been interesting to see what he would have done with the format in an alternate history.